EQAR/deqar-docs/docs/report_data.md

 # Report Data Elements

-Agencies are asked to prepare data on quality assurance reports for submission to DEQAR.
-A submission object is data related to a single report and is used during ingest to populate report records and to establish linkages inside the system.
-Submission objects can be packaged together for batch submission.

-Though they are used mostly to introduce new report records into DEQAR, submission objects can also be used to [update information on existing records](data_submission.md#updating-reports) through batch submission.
-Deletion of existing records can be requested, but final deletion can only be performed by the EQAR Secretariat.
+Different [submission methods](data_submission.md) can be used to create or [update](data_submission.md#updating-reports) quality assurance report records in DEQAR.
+Deletion of existing records can be requested through the API or manually through the admin interface, but final deletion can only be performed by the EQAR Secretariat.

-Below we provide a full list of the data elements that can make up a submission object.
+Below we provide a full list of the data elements that can make up a report record.
 It is important to note that the below list is exhaustive, including all possible elements.
 Required data elements are listed in **bold** with a \* , conditionally required data elements in **bold** with a (\*).

-There are several possible “one-to-many” relations within a report record: e.g. one report might cover several providers (e.g. in case of a joint programme), or several programmes of one institution, or can have several associated files, etc..
+There are several possible one-to-many relations within a report record: e.g. one report might cover several providers (e.g. in case of a joint programme), or several programmes of one institution, or can have several associated files, etc..
 In JSON for API submission, these cases can be naturally represented as arrays of objects; in a CSV file, these relations are difficult to represent due to the flat/one-dimensional structure.

 In the CSV template, such columns or groups of columns can thus be duplicated and indexed with an integer in square brackets, e.g. `institution[1].deqar_id`, `institution[2].deqar_id`, … The structure and field names of the elements below directly reflect the CSV template, with repeatable columns indicated by `[n]` part of the column name.